-- 8. The 1922 and 1962 documents are identical in content.
-The 1962 document however contains an appendix which provides the formularies to be used for the various steps in the judicial process.
-Also, the 1922 document was sent only to diocesan bishops.
-The 1962 document was intended for use in cases involving diocesan priests as well as priests who were members of religious communities. - 9.
-Crimen sollicitationis is known as an "Instruction," and was sent to every bishop in the world; yet detailed awareness of its contents has been limited...
-Unlike most official legal documents issued by the Holy See, this document as well as its 1922 predecessor were not included in any of the collections, official or private.
-Although some unofficial sources have claimed that the 1962 document was only sent to bishops upon request, there is no reason to believe such an assertion. - 10.
-This document was issued before the Second Vatican Council had taken place and before the revision of the present Code of Canon Law.
+- A. With the Archbishop of Los Angeles? - Q. Yes. - A. Probably in the early sixties.
+Probably. - Q. Was that then Archbishop Manning? - A. Yes.
+(P. 159.
+160) - 13.
+This document was issued before the Second Vatican Council had taken place and before the revision of the present Code of Canon Law (1983).
 The Vatican practice of issuing special procedural rules for its various courts or tribunals is not unusual.
-It is also not unusual to have a special document issued for a specific type of problem which in this case was solicitation of sex in the context of sacramental confession. - 11.
+It is also not unusual to have a special document issued for a specific type of problem which in this case was solicitation of sex in the context of sacramental confession. - 14.
 Title V of the document, "De crimine pessimo," includes the crimes of sexual contact with same sex partners, sexual contacts with minors and bestiality.
 These crimes are also to be processed according to these special norms.
 The document does not imply that these crimes were to have been perpetrated through solicitation in the confessional.
 It included them under the title "The worst crimes" and presumably because of their serious nature, they were included under these special procedural norms.
 The 1922 document has an identical section.
 The norms of both documents were thus established as the obligatory procedures for prosecuting cases of four separate and distinct canonical crimes, namely, a) solicitation for sex in the act of sacramental confession, b) homosexual sex, c) sexual abuse of minor males or females, d) bestiality or sex with animals.
-It is therefore incorrect to state that the norms and procedures of Crimen Sollicitationis are applicable only to cases of solicitation for sex in the confessional.

-- 12. It must be noted that these types of sexual crimes were already included in the Code of Canon Law (1917 version).
+It is therefore incorrect to state that the norms and procedures of Crimen Sollicitationis are applicable only to cases of solicitation for sex in the confessional. - 15.
+These types four types of sexual crimes were already included in the Code of Canon Law (1917 version).
 Solicitation is covered in canon 2368, par.
 1 and sexual contact with minors and bestiality in canon 2359, 2.
-Ordinarily the prosecution of these crimes would be processed according to the procedural laws of the Code.
+Ordinarily the prosecution of these crimes would be processed. according to the procedural laws of the Code.
 The 1922 and 1962 documents provided special norms with an added emphasis on confidentiality because of the very serious nature of the crimes involved.
-It may seem to be some sort of clandestine plan but in fact it is an expansion with added detail, of the procedural laws to be followed.
-The existence of this document also clearly proves that the highest Catholic Church authorities were aware of the especially grave nature of the clergy sexual crimes considered.
-This of course makes it difficult for any Church leader to credibly claim that the problem of clergy sexual abuse was an unknown quantity prior to 1984. - 13.
-Though some have claimed that Crimen Sollicitationis applies only to solicitation in the confessional, and not to other sexual crimes perpetrated by clerics, the opposite is true.
+These special procedural norms were an expansion, with added detail, upon the procedural law of the Code.
+The existence of this document also clearly proves that the highest

+Catholic Church authorities were aware of the especially grave nature of the clergy sexual crimes considered.
+This of course makes it difficult for any Church leader to credibly claim that the problem of clergy sexual abuse was an unknown quantity prior to 1984.

+16. Though some have claimed that Crimen Sollicitationis applies only to solicitation in the confessional, and not to other sexual crimes perpetrated by clerics, the opposite is true.
 The very words of the document itself clearly establish that those acts included under the classification of "the worst crime" (de crimine pessimo) are to be processed according to the norms set forth for the crime of solicitation.
-This very issue was taken up by Msgr.
+This issue was taken up by Msgr.
 Brian Ferme, J.C.D., in his article entitled "Graviora delicta: the apostolic letter M.P.
-Sacramentorum sanctitatis tutela." which appeared in the book Il processo penale canonico (Rome: Lateran University Press, 2003):
+Sacramentorum sanctitatis tutela." which appeared in the book II processo penale canonico (Rome: Lateran University Press, 2003):